marijnh/Eloquent-JavaScript/20_node.md

 Since the `npm` program is a piece of software that talks to an open system—the package registry—there is nothing unique about what it does.
-Another program, `yarn`, which can be installed from the NPM registry, does largely the same things as `npm`, in a slightly different way.
+Another program, `yarn`, which can be installed from the NPM registry, fills the same role `npm` using a somewhat different interface and installation strategy.

 This book won't delve further into the details of ((NPM)) usage.
-Refer to [_npmjs.org_](https://npmjs.org) for further documentation and for an easy way to search for packages.
+Refer to [_npmjs.org_](https://npmjs.org) for further documentation and a way to search for packages.

 ## The file system module

 {{index directory, "fs package", "Node.js"}}

 One of the most commonly used built-in modules in Node is the `fs` module, which stands for _((file system))_.
-This module provides functions for working with ((file))s and directories.
+It exports functions for working with ((file))s and directories.

 {{index "readFile function", "callback function"}}

-For example, there is a function called `readFile`, which reads a file and then calls a callback with the file's contents.
+For example, there is a function called `readFile` which reads a file and then calls a callback with the file's contents.

 ```